Learn how to complete a bookshelf makeover using wallpaper. You might also like this post about how to paint furniture white (and other light colors.)

-- Prep is key.
+- Prep is key for a bookshelf makeover.
 Sand and prime before painting.
-I know that a lot of paints claim to be no prep, but I would never take that chance with a bookcase!!Bookcases get a lot of wear and tear, so good prep work is important.
+I know that a lot of paints claim to be no prep, but I would never take that chance with a bookshelf!!
+Bookshelves get a lot of wear and tear, so good prep work is important.
 Sanding will smooth out any imperfections.
 Priming will seal any stains that may bleed through.
 Sanding and priming will ensure that your paint will stick to the wood.
 I recommend this primer because it’s heavy duty!

 - When picking a wallpaper, keep in mind that a repeat makes lining up your wallpaper tricky.
 You will also need more to match the repeat.
 For a first time user, I would recommend an easy pattern with no repeat, like this beadboard wallpaper.
 I like that it’s pre-pasted as well because that makes it easier to use too.